edgepointlearning/edgepointlearning.com/src/collections/_posts/2021/2021-01-06-elearning-statistics.md

 [Microlearning](/blog/types-of-microlearning/) is the practice of delivering just-in-time, bite-sized pieces of learning, when and where employees need it most.
 Think 15-minute compliance checklists or how-to videos instead of binders full of text.

-Here are 12 microlearning statistics to keep an eye on as we move into 2021.
+Here are 12 microlearning statistics to keep an eye on as we move into the future.

 1. The mobile learning (mLearning) market is projected to reach nearly $79 billion by 2025
 2. mLearning will become the [microlearning mode of choice](https://www.cnbc.com/2019/01/24/smartphones-72percent-of-people-will-use-only-mobile-for-internet-by-2025.html) by 2025
 3. The interest in microlearning continues to rise, [as does your ROI with this approach](https://medium.com/@Origin_Learning/microlearning-a-top-2020-learning-trend-6d438a1e35a4)
 4. Gamification [increases engagement and motivation](https://review42.com/gamification-statistics/) and continues to be in high demand
-5. [Mobile apps for microlearning](https://medium.com/@Origin_Learning/microlearning-a-top-2020-learning-trend-6d438a1e35a4) will be a cost-effective way to train employees in 2021
+5. [Mobile apps for microlearning](https://medium.com/@Origin_Learning/microlearning-a-top-2020-learning-trend-6d438a1e35a4) will be a cost-effective way to train employees
 6. Research continues to affirm a [boost in knowledge retention](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6716752/) with microlearning
 7. Video remains the [most popular form of microlearning](https://trainingmag.com/trgmag-article/2019-training-industry-report/) delivery
 8. Microlearning will continue to increase employee safety and [encourage a high rate of participation](https://trainingmag.com/trgmag-article/2019-training-industry-report/)